Filed Date: March 24, 2025

 Clearinghouse coding complete

-This case is one of several challenging the Trump administration's efforts to dismantle the U.S. Department of Education.
 On March 24, 2025, several school districts and labor organizations filed this lawsuit in the U.S. District Court for the District of Massachusetts, suing President Donald Trump, the U.S. Department of Education, and Secretary of Education Linda McMahon.
 The plaintiffs challenged the Trump administration's efforts to dismantle and eliminate the Department of Education, including a sweeping reduction in force and President Trump’s March 20, 2025 Executive Order, Improving Education Outcomes by Empowering Parents, States, and Communities.
-The complaint alleged that Defendants' actions violated the Separation of Powers, the Take Care ClauseI, and the Administrative Procedure Act ("APA").
+The complaint alleged that Defendants' actions violated the Separation of Powers, the Take Care Clause, and the Administrative Procedure Act ("APA").
 This case was assigned to Judge Myong J. Joun.

 The plaintiffs included two Massachusetts school districts—Somerville and Easthampton—as well as national and regional labor organizations representing educators and school staff: the American Federation of Teachers (AFT), AFT Massachusetts, AFSCME Council 93, the American Association of University Professors (AAUP), and the Service Employees International Union (SEIU).
 Represented by Democracy Forward, the plaintiffs argued that the Executive Order and mass terminations were a deliberate and unlawful attempt to eliminate a Cabinet-level agency that Congress created by statute in 1979.
 The plaintiffs maintained that only Congress has the authority to create or eliminate executive agencies, and that the President’s attempt to do so by Executive Order exceeded constitutional limits and violated the APA.

+In their complaint, the plaintiffs made three claims: First, the plaintiffs asserted a Separation of Powers violation, arguing that the President cannot unilaterally abolish a federal agency that Congress established by law and continues to fund annually.
 Second, the plaintiffs invoked the Take Care Clause (U.S. Const. art.
 II, § 3), which requires the President to "take Care that the Laws be faithfully executed."
 They argued that the Executive’s plan to shutter the Department—despite clear statutory mandates to the contrary—was not an execution of the law but an attempt to circumvent or nullify it.
-They emphasized that President Trump’s public statements, including directing Secretary McMahon to “put herself out of a job,” showed intent to defy Congress’s will.
+Third, the plaintiffs challenged both the March 11, 2025, mass reduction in force (RIF) and the Executive Order as “final agency actions” that were arbitrary, capricious, and contrary to law under the APA.

 The plaintiffs sought multiple forms of relief: a preliminary and permanent injunction blocking the reduction in force and implementation of the Executive Order; a declaratory judgment finding the President’s actions unlawful and unconstitutional; and attorneys’ fees and costs.

 On April 1, 2025, plaintiffs filed a motion for a preliminary injunction to block enforcement of President Trump’s March 20 Executive Order and the mass layoffs at the Department of Education.
 After briefing, a hearing was held on April 25.
 The court ruled in plaintiffs' favor on May 22, entering a preliminary injunction for the pendency of the litigation.
+2025 WL 1463009.
 It enjoined the reduction in force, and the transfer of management of federal student loans and special education functions out of the Department.
 The court's order required the administration to reinstate federal employees whose employment was terminated as part of the reduction in force, and to "restore the Department to the status quo such that it is able to carry out its statutory functions."

 Summary Authors